 Profiling Information

-Step 1: Run a test of the problematic statement with profiling switched on
+Step 1: Run a test of the problematic statement with profiling enabled

 - Open a new database connection using your preferred SQL client.